 Time Out says

 The story, as the opening credits chart, is based on some ‘fo’ real sh*t’.
-Black police officer Ron Stallworth (John David Washington) joins the local force, where he’s warned that he’ll have to "take a lot of guff".
+It’s the kind of ‘fo’ real sh*t’ it’s hard to believe actually happened in Nixon-era Colorado Springs, yet it’s all based on a true story.
+Black police officer Ron Stallworth (John David Washington) joins the local force, where he’s warned that he’ll have to ‘take a lot of guff’.
 Sure enough, the guff comes thick and fast, as he’s exiled to the archives and harassed by a racist colleague.
 Spotting an ad for the local chapter of the Ku Klux Klan and taking the initiative, he phones up ‘the organisation’ claiming to be a vitriolic white supremacist and sets in motion the most unlikely undercover operation in policing history.
 The first thrill of contact with the enemy is only slightly diminished by the realisation that he’s used his real name.
 Cue hysterics from his fellow cops.

 Cast and crew